ashu-mehra/criu-ol/README.md

 ## Configure and run the applications:
 In the following steps it is assumed that this repository is cloned at `/opt/criu-ol`.

-Please the location according to your setup.
+Please change the location according to your setup.

+Make sure following steps are run as `root` user.

 ### pingperf
    - create a directory where the app would be placed: